cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

 Configuration
 -------------

-Suppose we have configured the following pool in /etc/oio/sds/[NS]/conscience-X/conscience-X-services.conf
+Suppose you have configured the following pool in /etc/oio/sds/[NS]/conscience-X/conscience-X-services.conf

 .. code-block:: text